PHP-2560/pre-class-work-2018-katiegately/Week 02/pre-class-02.md

     b.
 Plot a histogram of `big.exp.draws.1`.
 Does it match the function \(1-e^{-x}\)?
 Should it?

 hist(big.exp.draws.1)
-#The histogram does and should match the expoential function.
+The histogram does and should match the exponential function.

     c.
 Find the mean of all of the entries in `big.exp.draws.1` which are strictly greater than 1.
 You may need to first create a new vector to identify which elements satisfy this.